Tegatana Awase (昭道館合気道).

 - mushin mugamae – no pressure on contact point.
 Partners should move as one, so if one moves forward, the other moves back to maintain light touch contact all the time, without increasing pressure or losing contact.
 That is the main point of the practice, to develop this harmony, continuous soft touch, so you can react quickly with ido ryoku (power of movement) in technical situations.
 If you find the pressure increases on the changes, concentrate on your partner not yourself, feel their movement, quickly change as they do and the pressure moments will lessen until there is only ‘touch’.

-Tegatana Awase underpins a lot of useful principles in Aikido, so it is important not to just go through the motions of the exercise, just as a warm-up.
-Stay present and fully focussed to garner the full benefit.
+Tegatana Awase underpins a lot of useful basic principles in Aikido, so it is important not to just go through the motions of the exercise as if it were just part of a warm up.
+Stay present and fully focussed to garner the full benefit and perform the exercise at a high level.

 Shodokan Hombu instructors Shinnosuke Sakai 6th Dan and Jonathan Cameron 6th Dan demonstrating

-Other Basic Shodokan Drills include:- (details to follow)
+Other Basic Shodokan Drills include:- (see link below)

 Gasho uke – side and knee attacks, defending with praying hands.